 The College provides flexibility with teaching schedules during pregnancy and in the semester following childbirth or adoption.
-A new parent may complete compensatory duties during the semester following childbirth or adoption, in lieu of teaching.
 Full-time members of the faculty should contact the Office of the Provost for information about childbirth / adoption-related policies for faculty members, or see the Faculty Childbirth/Adoption Policy.

 Maternity / Paternity Leave for Professional Staff

 Following the birth or adoption of their child, a full-time member of the professional staff who has at least 12 months of full-time College service may request to use up to the lesser of: